 Thuong Xuan is a mountainous district in Thanh Hoa province, in north central Viet Nam, that borders Lao PDR.
 Much of the district has no significant roads and is very rural and remote.
-It is also one of the poorest in Viet Nam, with about a quarter of households living in poverty as of 2019.
-The area has well-developed industrial and service sectors, however, so there are viable alternatives to farming.
+It is also one of the poorest in Viet Nam, with about a quarter of households living in poverty as of 2019.43 Thanh Hoa has seen some development in its industrial and service sectors, primarily concentrated in the city.
+However, agriculture, forestry, and aquaculture continue to play a significant role in both the economy and cultural life of the province.
+The 2019 census classified over 85% of the population as rural.

 Thanh Hoa as a whole has a tropical monsoonal climate, and its coastline is frequently struck by tropical storms and typhoons.
-Thuong Xuan district is inland, but still experiences heavy rains, floods and landslides.
-It is also the site of the Cua Dat project, Viet Nam's largest hydropower and irrigation dam, on the Chu River.
-Past typhoons have affected the stability of the reservoir, and some vulnerable households that were resettled by the original project could not afford land that was safe from flood risks.
+Thuong Xuan district is inland, but still experiences heavy rains, floods and landslides.44 It is also the site of the Cua Dat project, Viet Nam's largest hydropower and irrigation dam, on the Chu River.45 Past typhoons have affected the stability of the reservoir, and some vulnerable households that were resettled by the original project could not afford land that was safe from flood risks.

-The combination of heavy rains and increased reservoir water levels has led to severe floods and loss of arable land, jeopardizing livelihoods.
-Amid economic struggles, many people have migrated.
-Viet Nam has high rates of internal mobility, and Thuong Xuan district is just about 200 km from Hanoi.
+The combination of heavy rains and increased reservoir water levels has led to severe floods and loss of arable land, jeopardizing livelihoods.46 Amid economic struggles, many people have migrated.
+Viet Nam has high rates of internal mobility,47 and Thuong Xuan district is just about 200 km from Hanoi.

 About 30% of households in village V1 are part of the Thai ethnic minority, and the rest are mainly Kinh, the largest ethnic group in Viet Nam.
 They grow rice, acacia and vegetables and tend to buffalo.
 The village lies next to a river, and when water levels are high due to heavy rains and/or dam discharges, it is unsafe to cross, so no one can leave, and children cannot attend school.
-Since the dam was built, the availability of irrigation has shielded local farmers from the impacts of droughts, but flood risks have worsened.
-A growing number of people in the village have thus migrated internally for factory work.